 This course is designed to assist the midwifery student in attaining the basic knowledge needed to provide care during an uncomplicated labor and birth.
-Emphasis is placed on comparing different w of literature in order to assist management options through a review of literature in order to assist women in making informed choices and participating in decisions about their care during labor and birth.
+Emphasis is placed on comparing different management options through a review of literature in order to assist women in making informed choices and participating in decisions about their care during labor and birth.